ovh/docs/pages/web/hosting/php_configure_php_from_your_customer_account/guide.en-ca.md

 You can choose the following elements:

 Runtime environment :
-OVH web hosting packages let you change the runtime environment that your website runs in.This means that you can either take advantage of a stable configuration over the long term, or benefit from the latest updates on the software provided by OVH.
+OVHcloud web hosting packages let you change the runtime environment that your website runs in.This means that you can either take advantage of a stable configuration over the long term, or benefit from the latest updates on the software provided by OVHcloud.
+(You can only choose stable and maintained versions of PHP.)

-You can choose from the following versions:

-Versions of PHP:

-- 5.4
-- 5.5
-- 5.6
-- 7.0

-(by default, you can choose the latest stable version of PHP, 5.6)

 Engine: